gbasin/iChrome/README.md

    - Unlimited custom themes
    - Unlimited syncing on iChrome servers
    - Prioritized support and suggestions
-   - The ability to create custom dynamic themes (slideshows, time and date dependent)
+   - The ability to create unlimited custom dynamic themes (slideshows, time and date dependent) that are hosted on iChrome servers
    - More, I'm still thinking it through

 ## Contributing